Béla Kéler: Family

-His father Stefan Keler (1781–1849) was a principal magistrate of Bártfa, from an old Bártfa burgher's family.
+His father Stefan Kéler (1781–1849) was a principal magistrate of Bártfa, from an old Bártfa burgher's family.
 His mother Anna Bóth (1793–1848) was from the Hungarian Both de Botfalva noble family.
 They raised 13 children.
 Albert's siblings were Frederika, Stefan, Emilia, Antonia, Matilda, Augusta, Apollonia, Ferdinand, Viktor, Josefina, and Amalia.
 The household was German speaking; the majority of residents of Bártfa that time were Carpathian Germans.

-Youth (1820–1845)
+Youth

 Kéler's musical education starts with Franz Schiffer a choirmaster at the Bardejov Basilica of St. Giles, who taught him the basics of the violin and piano.
 Children from evangelical families in Bardejov, to which Kéler belonged, went to a German school by the evangelical church.
 Kéler completes his basic education in 1834.
 In the same year he was confirmed.
 He continued his studies at the Lutheran lyceum in Levoča (1834–1835) and following this, at the Evangelical College in Prešov and the Debrecen Reformed College (1836–1840).

 While studying law and philosophy in Prešov, Béla Kéler led the school orchestra and wrote smaller compositions, however his parents preferred that he would continue in the family legal profession tradition.

 The difference between the vision of Béla Kéler and that of his parents led to a situation where, at their wish, he started, on July 1, 1840, one year of practical training in agriculture at the estate of the Counts Schönborn-Buchheim in Mukačevo.
 Even while performing hard physical labour, Kéler did not cease to strive for an artistic future.
 After the end of his one-year engagement in Mukačevo, Kéler left to work at the farms of his brother-in-law Ferdinand Medwey, the husband of his sister Amalia, in Galicia in Beskids.
 As a result of natural disasters and fires, his brother-in-law Ferdinand lost his property so Kéler lost employment and returned to Bardejov.
 He spent the summer of 1844 with his parents at their villa in Bardejovské Kúpele.
 Kéler offered several of his waltzes to the conductor of the local spa orchestra who included them in the colonnade concert program.
 During the autumn of that year, Kéler moved to Prešov where he was soon able to teach music and perform in the local theater orchestra.